Dopetwist/Foreign-recipes-project/README.md

 # Recipes App 🍝🥪

-This Node.js project was solely based on the integration of a public API on the Backend Server of the application.
+A Node.js project solely based on the integration of a public API on the Backend Server of the application.

 It fetches meals data from the public API and displays on the client-side for users interactions.